Mia-534/simple-crud-express/README.md

 1. **GET** `/` - This endpoint retrieves all products in the storage.
 2. **GET** `/products/:id` - This endpoint allows users to search for a specific product by its ID.
 It returns detailed information about the product, including its name, price, quantity.
-3. **POST** `/products/:id` - This endpoint creates a product with information like its name, price, quantity.
+3. **POST** `/products/:id` - This endpoint creates a product with information such as its name, price, and quantity.
 4. **PUT** `/products/:id` - This endpoint updates a product information.
 5. **DELETE** `/products/:id` - This endpoint deletes a product by ID.